 Hubs donned some gloves just in case and lifted the sink from the sides to avoid the caulk.
 He lowered it into the gap and made sure the caulking was seated well.
 Underneath the sink, there are mounting clamps that get tightened against the counter.
 Use some wood blocks if necessary to bridge any gaps.
 Don’t be tempted to skip this step.
 That’s what will keep the sink tight to the counter and seal the caulk.Before the caulk dries, smooth any excess caulk that squishes out with a wet finger then lift up the painters tape leaving a clean surface.

-Now that the clamps are in place and the caulk is finessed, you can reconnected the faucet.
+Once the clamps are in place and the caulk is finessed, you can reconnect the faucet.
 The faucet we used was saved from when we renovated our old kitchen.

 We finished off the gap between the counter and tile with clear silicone.

 Now that our laminate countertop installation is done, having a new laminate countertop without backsplash make me very happy!
 It helps modernize the space and shows off every inch of the tile.
-To see how we installed the tile backsplash, click here.
+See how we customize Ikea cabinets for our laundry room makeover here.

 Pin Our Laminate Countertop Installation